davidbu5/TanachYomi/README.md

 For more info: https://www.tanachyomi.co.il/

-Info rights and calculation methods rights belongs to the site's owner.
+Info rights and calculation method rights belongs to the site's owner.